lawranger/DDoS_Attack_Sequence.md/README.md

 Attacker->>BotNet: 1.
 The attacker first assembles a botnet.
 BotNet-xFirewall: 2.
 Attacker launches the DDOS Attack with their BotNet.
 GeneralUser-->>Firewall: 3.
 The user's network traffic is analyze to be legit.
 Firewall-->>WebServer: 4.
 The User's traffic is allowed.
+WebServer-->>GeneralUser:
 ```